Tornadoes kill at least 3 in Ohio as storms leave trail of destruction in Indiana, Kentucky, Arkansas

 He and his wife were hunkered in a closet during the twister, which hit at about 8 p.m.
 "I've never heard that sound before; I don't want to hear it again," McCoy said.

-Indiana Gov. Eric Holcomb posted on Facebook Thursday night that, "Severe weather has impacted Hoosiers all across the state, and we have emergency response personnel in the impacted areas."
+Indiana Gov. Eric Holcomb posted on Facebook Thursday night, "Severe weather has impacted Hoosiers all across the state, and we have emergency response personnel in the impacted areas."

 The Indiana Department of Homeland Security posted on Facebook that their staff were on scene in Randolph County, home to Winchester, working with locals, and that the State Emergency Operations Center was activated with an enhanced staffing level to respond to the storm.